PaulDance/PaulDance/grad/README.md

  * geometry
  * biblatex

+for the report and:

+ * beamer with the Rochester theme
+ * url
+ * hyperref
+ * babel
+ * inputenc
+ * fontenc
+ * times
+ * caption
+ * subcaption

+for the presentation.

 In particular, some packages rely on external programs in order to deliver their full functionality: biblatex uses `biber` part of the `biber` system package  and glossaries `makeglossaries` part of the `texlive-latex-extra`